CoderSales/Quantitative-Research-Methods-Research-Project-version-2/PreparationForSubmission/LiteratureReview.md

 ## Note on Theory of Machine Learning

+### Linking this Project to Machine Learning

+Although development herein was only entry level and exploratory,

 ### Machine Learning | Python | Scikit learn

 Scikit learn is a python based package for doing machine learning.